A therapist’s About Me page is one of the most important pages on their therapy website.

 If you get the about me page correct, it will help your website visitors get to know, like, and trust you, make you more credible, increase referrals, and increase the likeness of visitors turning into a clients.

-I’m not a therapist but from talking with my audience, I know that my about page helps people connect with me.
-They often tell me that I’m trustworthy and genuine – two qualities that any therapist would want to inspire in their website visitors too.
+My previous about page was written with the help of Empathycopy and although I’m not a therapist, I know that my about page helped people connect with me.
+They often told me that I’m trustworthy and genuine – two qualities that any therapist would want to inspire in their website visitors too.

 So how did I do it?
 And what goes into writing the perfect About Me page?